A Generalizable Data Assembly Algorithm for Modeling Ebola Virus Disease in the Eastern DR Congo

-R_0 and R_Obs estimates range from 1.15 to 2.58 and from 1.10 to 1.63, respectively.
-These estimates suggest that approximately 4% to 37% of the affected population has thus far been effectively immunized against EVD; however, we also find that an Imm rate of 13% to 61% will need to be achieved to meet the estimated herd immunity threshold.
-Assuming no changes in transmission dynamics, we estimate that the expected cumulative case count will range between 982 and 1472 by late March 2019 (i.e. Base Case scenario); however, Better and Worse Case scenarios result in lesser and greater case count estimates, respectively.
+Findings.
+Basic and observed reproduction number estimates at the national level range from 1.13 to 1.99 and from 1.06 to 1.34, respectively.
+These estimates suggest that approximately 2% to 20% of the affected population across the country has thus far been effectively immunized against EVD and that the outbreak would likely be 4–34 times greater in size today had the vaccine not been deployed.
+Assuming no changes in transmission dynamics, we estimate that the expected cumulative case count will range between 3479 and 4249 by late December 2019; alternative transmission dynamics scenarios result in lesser and greater case count estimates.

 Keywords: Ebola, Ebola Virus Disease, EVD, rVSV-ZEBOV, vaccination, DR Congo, Democratic Republic of the Congo, DRC